 The Passover Haggadah also has a glaring omission.
 Where is Moshe Rabbenu [Moses our teacher]?
-Moshe is not even mentioned once.
-How can we have a recounting of the Exodus and ignore the central character?
+Moses is mentioned only once in the Haggadah.
+How can we have a recounting of the Exodus and virtually ignore the central character?
 What point is the Haggadah trying to make?

-One answer lies in this question, “If God is hidden during Purim, why is Moshe hidden during the Pesach seder?”
+One answer lies in this question, “If God is hidden during Purim, why is Moses hidden during the Passover seder?”
 Purim encourages us to understand that there is no such thing as a self-made person.
 We all had partners who contributed to our lives.
 Even when no sea was split, no plagues given, so-called natural events have miraculous qualities.